KorikaDEV/KorikasAvatarPlugin/README.md

 The main-feature of the plugin is the generation of the project structure that works like in this gif:
 ![](https://raw.githubusercontent.com/KorikaDEV/Korikas-Avatar-Tool/master/how%20it%20goes.gif)
 ## Where are the ideas coming from?
 I really fell in love with VRChat based unity tools and thats why I am trying to gather them all into one usefull plugin.
 Thats the reason, why you will find some features in other projects based on VRChat!
+That doesnt mean, that I steal code.
+Everything within this project is self-implemented and I wish, that where was some kind of way, to show you that Im not stealing your credentails!
 ## How do I use it?
 There will be a tutorial!
 ## Download